 This process then provides an opportunity for using DNS as a very basic, low-latency (fast!), and low-bandwidth filter to protect users from phishing sites, botnets, and other risky websites – and a way to prevent access to inappropriate NSFW (not suitable for work) websites.
 By using a DNS filter with a database of categorized websites (if the DNS server/database is quick), you can be safe in the blink of an eye.
 The filter protects your network by only providing lookup requests with a valid IP address for safe websites, but returns a local IP address to deliver a block page for forbidden sites.

 DNS logging will show which lookups people have performed, but not which sites they actually visited, nor for how long.
 For that level of detail, you’ll need a fast local proxy/filter to look at all of the actual web traffic.
 For most small-to-medium-sized businesses, I’m not going to lie, this is overkill.
 For larger organizations, there are often valid reasons for including a local web filter and proxy that justify the extra expense and IT personnel overhead, though.

 In most cases, simply setting the primary DNS servers as the cloud web filter in your DHCP server (usually this is all in your Internet gateway appliance for a small business – which includes the router, network switch, and a firewall) is good enough to block the majority of web-delivered malware and prevent access to any productivity-killing (Facebook) and bandwidth-gobbling sites (YouTube, Netflix).

-I think that DNS filtering should be in your security arsenal – for web filtering, it’s just such an easy and straightforward option.
+Include DNS filtering in your security arsenal – for web filtering, it’s such an easy and straightforward option.
 Most routers and firewalls will allow you to block port 53 – DNS traffic.
 By editing your internal MX records, a single configuration change in one place (on most small networks, it’s the router), you can effectively prevent access to risky sites and protect your network.